 Volatile solvents are products like white correction fluids, dry-cleaning fluids, felt-tip marker fluid, gasoline, glue, and paint thinners or removers.

 Drug abuse impacts every socioeconomic background.
-But according to drugabuse.gov, inhalant abuse occurs due to child abuse, low G.P.A., and dropping out of school.
+According to drugabuse.gov, inhalant abuse might occur due to child abuse, low G.P.A., or dropping out of school.
 Therefore, it is wise to pay attention if you suspect your teen or loved one may have an addiction.
 Even if your family appears to be “normal” drug abuse may be present.
 So learning the signs and symptoms of inhalant abuse empowers you to help your friend or relative.

 Call Us Today To Schedule an Assessment